-Helen Trompeteler is a curator and writer with over twenty years of international experience developing exhibitions and public programs with underrepresented artists.
-As Deputy Director at Silver Eye Center for Photography, she has co-curated more than twenty exhibitions and launched initiatives such as Emerging Visions, a multi-site public art program created with the Pittsburgh Downtown Partnership.
-Previously, she held senior roles at the Royal Collection Trust and the National Portrait Gallery, leading projects including the digital initiative Prince Albert: His Life and Legacy, which reached over 1.4 million viewers, and the touring exhibition Audrey Hepburn: Portraits of an Icon, which drew more than 120,000 visitors.
-She is also the co-founder of By/For: Photography & Democracy, a global collective exploring how photography shapes ideas of democracy and citizenship.
+As Deputy Director and Director of Programs at Silver Eye Center for Photography, she has co-curated more than twenty exhibitions and launched initiatives, including Emerging Visions, a multi-site public art program developed with the Pittsburgh Downtown Partnership.
+Previously, she held senior roles at the Royal Collection Trust and the National Portrait Gallery, leading digital initiatives and major touring exhibitions, including Prince Albert: His Life and Legacy and Audrey Hepburn: Portraits of an Icon.

 On view at Silver Eye through May 2, 2026: FIERCE: Pittsburgh by Ajamu X celebrates individuals shaping the city’s Black queer culture today and affirms their place within an evolving global archive.
 Learn more.
 Installation view: credit Sean Carroll